joshbeard/resume/README.md

 > Staff DevOps Engineer (February 2025 - February 2026)
 > Senior DevOps Engineer (September 2022 - February 2025)

-* Lead platform strategy and DevOps AI roadmap for a team supporting multiple engineering groups, including AI harness design, MCP integrations, and agentic workflows that call deterministic platform APIs and delivery systems under banking compliance constraints.
-* Drive cross-team standardization of tooling and delivery practices, reducing per-team pipeline variance and improving time-to-production across the engineering org.
-* Architect CI/CD and platform infrastructure that scales across teams while maintaining auditability and governance controls for a regulated banking environment.
-* Built a release orchestration tool in Go that reduced manual release steps and improved rollback safety across production deployments.
+* Lead the DevSecOps team and own its AI strategy for software delivery, serving an 85-person engineering org and business users (citizen developers) across a 1,000-person bank from one governed platform.
+Remain a hands-on technical lead and contributor.
+* Established the team's operating model, including planning, a roadmap aligned to business priorities, and regular updates and demos across the org, earning the team a reputation as a trusted delivery partner.
+* Led the team's delivery of complementary AI tools on that platform, including a cloud coding agent, enterprise plugin distribution, and integrations that give users and their agents governed access to delivery systems.
+* Led design and development of a shared knowledge base with an MCP server and agent skills that work across AI agents and platforms, including Microsoft Teams, so people and agents draw on the same context.
+* Drove standardization of software delivery across hundreds of projects and more than a dozen engineering teams with a modular CI/CD platform that balances consistency and governance with team flexibility, reducing pipeline variance and time-to-production.
+* Led the design of platform-as-code for AWS account structure, shared services, and Terraform modules, enabling self-service with built-in auditability.
-* Developed and open-sourced a Terraform provider and Go API client for a third-party integration, enabling self-service infrastructure for downstream teams.
+* Built a Go release orchestration tool and open-sourced a Terraform provider and Go API client; added CI/CD delivery metrics that gave leadership its first view of delivery performance.
-* Established observability practices for CI/CD pipelines, giving engineering leadership visibility into delivery performance for the first time.

-_Key technology and skills:AWS, CI/CD, Claude, Cursor, DataDog, Devcontainers, Docker, GitLab, GitOps, Go, Kubernetes, GitHub Actions, MCP, Developer AI Tooling, Platform Engineering, Python, Shell, Terraform, Traefik_
+_Key technology and skills:AWS, Terraform, GitLab CI/CD, Go, Python, MCP, Claude, Cursor_
 ### Lead DevSecOps Engineer with Ventera, Inc (US Geological Survey)
 June 2022 - April 2023
 * Contracted to USGS Water Resources Mission Area to modernize critical national water data services used by researchers and the public.
+Full-time, then part-time from September 2022.
 * Built AWS infrastructure and CI/CD pipelines for serverless Python applications and static websites, reducing deployment time and operational overhead.
 * Integrated automated security scanning and compliance checks into CI/CD pipelines, reducing manual review burden on development teams.